 - Better SEO ranking because of canonical structure and site speed

-Cons of headless
+Cons of Headless CMS

 - More expensive to maintain